 From (\ref{q0}) and (\ref{e6}) we conclude that potentially nonzero components of the symplectic Ricci tensor are

 where $R_{\alpha \beta}$ are elements of the Ricci tensor on the base manifold.
-In the case when $R_{\alpha \beta}$ is a Ricci tensor of some Levi-- Civita connection, it is symmetric.
-Then the symplectic manifold ${\cal T^*M}$ is Ricci flat iff the Riemannian manifold ${\cal M}$ is Ricci flat.
+In the case when $R_{\alpha \beta}$ is the Ricci tensor of a Levi-- Civita connection it is symmetric.
+Hence a symplectic manifold ${\cal T^*M}$ is Ricci flat if and only if the Riemannian manifold ${\cal M}$ is Ricci flat.